Free Case Evaluation

 Contact an experienced Anderson birth injury attorney today

 The dedicated Anderson birth injury attorneys of McGowan, Hood, Felder & Phillips, LLC, have developed a reputation for aggressive representation of personal injury cases.
 We have the skills, experience, and resources you need to get you the compensation you deserve after a birth injury.
-To schedule a free case evaluation at our Anderson, South Carolina office, call 803-327-7800 or complete our contact form.
+To schedule a free case evaluation at our Greenville, South Carolina office, call 803-327-7800 or complete our contact form.